paulodiovani/slides-working-abroad/content.md

 ### People

+- Being polite

 - Tem diversity

     You will easily be working with people from all around the globe.

 Note:
 Colleagues from many different places, with different cultures.